 Categories & Descriptions

 There are two main groupings of awards: Overall Excellence and Standard Categories.
 Both the Overall Excellence and Standard Categories branch into further categories that apply to their specific criteria.
+Although some categories have specific needs, the rest of the requirements are open for interpretation.
+The submitter can edit the video as needed to produce the best piece.

 The Overall Excellence awards recognize access organizations for their overall operational activities and programming efforts.
 Only access organizations may submit an Overall Excellence entry.